Posted on :: Tags: , , , , , , , ,

 And Xvc tries to have this agnosticism?

-I believe the initial design of DVC that aims to be VCS-agnostic, or being able to run without VCS is a valuable.
-I like the idea behind Git, but the interface and implementation shows that gradual development.
+I believe the initial design of DVC, which aims to be VCS-agnostic or being able to run without a VCS, is valuable.
+I like the idea behind Git, but the interface and implementation show that it’s a gradual development.
 There is no library behind it.

 Libgit?

-Libgit2 something different.
+Libgit2 is something different.
 Although it’s said to have some common code, it doesn’t support all features.
-Git is a command line software with a mix of scripts and compiled executables, and not all code seems to be written in a way that could be used by external tools.
+Git is command-line software with a mix of scripts and compiled executables, and not all code seems to be written in a way that could be used by external tools.

 I don’t want to depend on Git at that level.